5 Heritage Sites to visit in KZN

 This protected estuary and coastal forest reserve is South Africa’s first World Heritage Site, covering an area of 3280 km2.

-The park's eight interlinking ecosystems boast Big 5 viewing, whale and shark experiences, large numbers of hippo, crocodile, flamingos and more than 500 bird species as well as the title of Africa’s Largest Estuary.
+The park's eight interlinking ecosystems boast Big 5 viewing, whale and shark experiences, large numbers of hippos, crocodiles, flamingos and more than 500 bird species as well as the title of Africa’s Largest Estuary.

 The KZN Battlefields Route boasts an impressive 82 different sites from blood-soaked Battle of Spionkop to the Talana Museum, these sites hold the stories of the rise and fall of the kingdoms that once ruled this beautiful province.